Wide waistband pants: is it serious? – CDL#93

 This is what you should aim for, ideally.

-Pants are more than just a waistline
+Pants are more than just a waist size

 It is particularly important to distinguish between: